Khok Kruat Formation

 The Khok Kruat Formation (หมวดหินโคกกรวด) is a rock formation found in northeastern Thailand.
 It is the uppermost formation of the Khorat Group.

 It is dated to the Aptian stage of the Early Cretaceous period, and is notable for its fossils of dinosaurs.
 It is equivalent to the Gres superieurs Formation of Laos.
 The group is a fluvial formation consisting primarily of red siltstones and sandstones.

-Vertebrate paleofauna
+Fossil content

 The Khok Kruat Formation has yielded remains of sharks, fishes, turtles, crocodilians and pterosaurs.
 Phuwiangosaurus-like teeth, Siamosaurus teeth, and fragmentary postcranial remains of spinosaurids have also been recovered from it.
 Fukuiraptor-like teeth have also been recovered from the formation.